SalesforceCommerceCloud/pwa-kit/README.md

 # Now, review and make changes to the release candidate.
 At very least, you want to
 #
 #  - Review/update CHANGELOG.md files for each of the packages.
-#  - Update the `docs/public/versions.json` and `docs/public/release-dates.json` and append the new version number.

 # If you've made changes and want to publish another release candidate to NPM you can